The way a crowDust of Snow, by Robert Frost.

 Questions to consider:

-- Marcus Cicero taught “gratitude is not only the greatest of virtues, but the parent of all the others.”
+Marcus Cicero taught “gratitude is not only the greatest of virtues, but the parent of all the others.”
 What does this mean to you?
+Do you agree?

 - Stop: Wake up!
 Be ready for the surprises that are before you.
 He writes that at the end of every day, Brother David asks himself “did I stop and allow myself to be surprised?”